subirvarma/GeneralCognitics/_posts/StatisticalMechanics.md

 $$ E(O) = \sum_{\alpha} P_{\alpha} E(O_{\alpha}) $$

+The Edwards-Anderson order parameter in a valley is given by

+$$ q^\alpha_{EA} = {1\over N}\sum_i [E(\sigma^\alpha_i)]^2  $$

+In a ferromagnetic material no more than two phases (or valleys) appear as the temperature is further reduced.
+However that is not the case for the SK spin glass model, which is characterized by a continuous series of symmetry breaking as the temperature is reduced.
 The lower part of the figure shows that at a temperature $T_2$ which is just below the temperature $T_1$ in the middle part, each of the three phases in the middle part has broken into multiple new phases, and this fragmentation continues all the way to $T=0$.
-Note that the value of $q^\alpha_{EA}$ grows as the number of phases increases, since there are fewer and fewer configurations in each valley, and in the limit $q^\alpha_{EA} = 1$ at $T=0$.

 It was soon realized that $q^\alpha_{EA}$ was not a sufficient order parameter to characterize the system, since it is restricted to a single valley and soes not give any information about other valleys in the phase space.
 The parameter $q_{\alpha\beta}$ defined by